Krinkle/mw-tool-tourbot/README.md

 ## Contributing

-Install from Git:
+### Install from Git

 ```
 git clone https://github.com/Krinkle/mw-tool-tourbot.git
 ````

+Run `npm ci` once to set up dependencies.

-Manually run `npm ci`.
-To start the interactive process, run `./bin/tourbot.js`.
+To start the interactive process from source, use `./bin/tourbot.js`.

-Pass parameters like `./bin/tourbot.js -- --file path/to/results.txt`.
+For example, pass parameters like `./bin/tourbot.js --config .mwauth.json --file results.txt`.

-Alternatively, run `npm link` to create a global symlink for `tourbot`.
+### Development

+There is a test suite with good test coverage.
+Run it with `npm test`.

 ## See also